alfredkcma/myconfig/vim/README.md

 # Vim
-This setup is mainly for Debian.
+This setup is mainly for Debian and cleaned up my old way to backup the whole .vim folder.

 apt install vim-latexsuite